analogdevicesinc/msdk/USERGUIDE.md

 #### Dual Core Debugging

 For microcontrollers with _both_ an Arm M4 and a RISC-V core, the _GDB (RISC-V)_ launch profile is provided to enable RISC-V debugging.

+???+ note "ℹ️ **Note**"
     The RISC-V core requires setup and handoff from the Arm M4 core.
 As a result, this is an advanced configuration requiring a unique combination of the project's source code, Makefiles, and VSCode-Maxim project settings.
 Such projects are appended with the `-riscv` suffix in the project's folder name.

 This section demonstrates how to debug `-riscv` projects in VS Code using the [mnist-riscv](Examples/MAX78000/CNN/mnist-riscv) project for the MAX78000 as an example.